goyamamoto/effetune/docs/plugins/resonator.md

 4. Use **Curve** to fine-tune the resonant character (try 0% for conical, positive for exponential-like, negative for tractrix-like flare).
 5. Tweak **Damping** and **Throat Reflection** for smoothness or emphasis of the horn's resonances.
 6. Use **Output Gain** to balance the level of the horn sound against the bypassed low frequencies.

+## Horn Resonator Plus

+An enhanced horn model that uses a 2nd-order mouth reflection filter and a frequency-dependent throat reflection for smoother, more realistic resonance.

+### Quick Start Guide

+Use the same controls as the classic Horn Resonator.
+Increase **Throat Reflection** to hear the new throat filter shape the tone.

 ## Modal Resonator